Use multipeer patches to build effects that can be applied to a group on a video call.

 Once the message is sent, it’s received by another instance of the effect via the Multipeer Receive patch.
 The Multipeer Send and Mutipeer Receive patches transmit data without a connecting cable, as long as the same Topic is specified.

 Keep in mind that you can’t send a message to yourself.
 You need to have both Meta Spark Player and Meta Spark Desktop player open when building your effect, in order to test how different instances of your effect communicate.

 When the message is received you can unpack it with a Pulse Unpack patch and connect to further logic to trigger something in your effect.
 In the image below, the Pulse Unpack patch unpacks the message containing someone's name (Lucy) and sends this information to a Value patch.

-In the example below, we’re previewing a group effect in Spark AR Desktop player, to test how it would appear on a video call with 3 participants.
-1 of the participants is represented by the Simulator in Spark AR Studio.
+In the example below, we’re previewing a group effect in Meta Spark Desktop player, to test how it would appear on a video call with 3 participants.
+1 of the participants is represented by the Simulator in Meta Spark Studio.
 This participant is labeled User.
 When the User or another participant blows a kiss, we see a heart appear on the device screen of Participant 1 and Participant 2, and disappear again after 2 seconds.

 We created this logic with the patch graphs below: